tranquocviet226/tranquocviet226/README.md

-## A Developer (Mobile, Web, Server) <br> Currently learning about problem solving skills and working as a Javascript developer
+## A Javascript Developer (Mobile, Web, Server) <br> Currently learning about problem solving skills and working as a Javascript developer

 ### Contact me